benjaminsampica/dungeondates/README.md

 - Cosmos DB
 - Azure Static Web Apps

+The goal of this project was to host this for _$0_ minus the domain cost.

 # Getting Started

 In order to run any projects you must have: